Rigid analytic reconstruction of Hyodo--Kato theory: Introduction

 \subsubsection{Acknowledgements}

 We would like to thank Kenichi Bannai for helpful comments and for creating a pleasant working atmosphere which allowed us to enjoy many productive discussions.
 It is a pleasure to thank Yoshinosuke Hirakawa, David Loeffler, Yukiyoshi Nakkajima, Wies\l{}awa Nizio\l{} and Sarah Livia Zerbes for stimulating discussions and helpful comments related to the topic of this article.
+We are indebted to a referee of \cite{EY2} for pointing out to us an error in the literature that previously played a role in certain computations of the present paper.
+We also would like to thank Christopher Lazda for explaining this problem to us in detail.
+We warmly thank the referee of this article and the referee of \cite{Ya} for many suggestions to improve this article.